The Wedding Proposal Checklist You Can't Propose Without

 Keep It a Secret

-Congratulations -- you're going to be a "Mr. & Mrs.!"
-Make sure to take some time with your fiance to really reflect and enjoy this new phase of your lives together before you get swept up in the excitement of wedding planning.
+Congratulations—you're getting married!
+Make sure to take some time with your to-be-wed to really reflect and enjoy this new phase of your lives together before you get swept up in the excitement of wedding planning.